Food gifts, like these slow cooker spiced nuts, are a great way to share the love this holiday season!

-- Place nuts in slow cooker.
-Add remaining ingredients to slow cooker and stir until nuts are evenly coated.
+- Place nuts in the slow cooker.
+Add remaining ingredients to the slow cooker and stir until nuts are evenly coated.

-- Place lid on slow cooker and set to LOW heat.
-After 30 minutes, remove lid and stir nuts.
-Replace lid.
+- Place lid on the slow cooker and set to LOW heat.
+After 30 minutes, remove the lid and stir nuts.
+Replace the lid.

 - Continue cooking, stirring every 30 minutes, until nuts are sticky and fragrant (about 2 – 3 hours depending on your slow cooker).

-- Use parchment paper to carefully lift nuts out of slow cooker.
-Place on a large baking sheet, stirring occasionally until completely cool.
+- Use parchment paper to carefully lift the nuts out of the slow cooker.
+Place them, on the parchment paper, on a large baking sheet, stirring occasionally until completely cool.

 - Serving Size: 1/4 cup